-To assign fixture A2 - press the + key or FIXTURE SELECTION button 2 on the front panel.
-Assuming fixture A2 is unassigned, the LCD shows:
+To assign fixture 2: Press the + key or FIXTURE SELECTION button 2 on the front panel.
+The LCD shows:

-- 7. To assign the same fixture type, ie. Martin MAC 500 (Mode 4), press the down arrow key twice to select the Assign button, then press the ENTER button. - To assign a different fixture type, press the down arrow key to move the cursor to the fixture list field.
-Use the + and keys to select the required fixture type, move the cursor onto the Assign button, then press ENTER button.
+- 7. To assign the same fixture type, ie. Martin MAC 500 (Mode 2), press the down arrow key twice to select the Assign button, then press the ENTER button. - To assign a different fixture type, move the cursor onto the fixture list field.
+Use the + and - keys to select the required fixture type, move the cursor onto the Assign button, then press the ENTER button.